SecretFoundation/SNIPs/SNIP-52.md

 ```

-Pseudocode for decrypting data from notifications (client):
+Pseudocode for decrypting data from single-recipient notifications (client):
 ```
 fun decryptNotificationData(contractAddr, channelId, payload, env) {
   // depending on which mode the channel operates in